oduwsdl/MementoEmbed/README.md

 Headless Chromium has a problem on Ubuntu.
 [The issue](https://bugs.chromium.org/p/chromium/issues/detail?id=1221905&q=Passthrough%20is%20not%20supported%2C%20GL%20is%20swiftshader&can=1) is known to Google.
 This may manifest in a log with a message such as `ERROR:gpu_init.cc(441) Passthrough is not supported, GL is disabled`.
 MementoEmbed still appears to generate thumbnails, so we are waiting for Google to address the issue.

+MementoEmbed can now be accessed from http://localhost:5550/.

+### Installing on a generic Unix System

+If you would like to use the generic installer for Unix (including macOS):

+1. download the generic installer (e.g., `install-mementoembed-0.20211112212747.sh`)
+2. type `sudo ./install-mementoembed-0.20211112212747.sh`
+3. start MementoEmbed using either `systemctl start mementoembed.service` (if your Unix/Linux supports systemd) or `/opt/mementoembed/start-mementoembed.sh` if not

+MementoEmbed can now be accessed from http://localhost:5550/.

-### Installing and Running the Latest Build Using Docker
+### Installing and Running the Latest Docker Build

-Because of its complex cross-language and environment dependencies, MementoEmbed is installed via Docker.
-To run the latest build use the following commands.
+To run the latest Docker build use the following commands.

 ```
 $ docker pull oduwsdl/mementoembed